Fire permits

 Applying for a permit

-If in doubt about whether you require a fire permit, or to apply for one, contact your local NSW RFS Fire Control Centre, or NSW Fire and Rescue Brigade station.
+If in doubt about whether you require a fire permit, contact your local NSW RFS Fire Control Centre, or NSW Fire and Rescue fire station.

 Fines and penalties